Futebol

 in front of 52,000 fans, in a game that also marked the professional debut of

-the Primeira Liga title in 2003-04 as Benni McCarthy topped the scoring charts
+Lionel Messi.
+Porto retained the Primeira Liga title in 2003-04 as Benni McCarthy topped the scoring charts while the ever-reliable Vítor Baía kept goal.

-while the ever reliable Vítor Baía keeping goal, Ricardo Carvalho marshalled the defence and Deco carved out
+Ricardo Carvalho marshalled the defence and Deco carved out numerous opportunities.

 Víctor